mfcal223/Cplusplus/CPP_Exercises_with_explanation/CPP_3/Exercise_3_03.md

 ---

 ###⚠️ Note:
 Even though multiple inheritance is involved, the ClapTrap sub-object that DiamondTrap relies on must exist only once.
-There’s a catch here you’ll nee to solve.
+There’s a catch here you’ll need to solve.

 ---